Filtering

 Filtering keeps everything manageable by letting you:

-• Segment leads by source or campaign
+• Segment contacts by source or campaign

 • Identify drop-off points or high-converting flows